Palmyra Atoll: Airport

 Palmyra (Cooper) Airport (ICAO: PLPA, FAA LID: P16) is an unattended airport on Palmyra Atoll in the Pacific Ocean.
 It is a private-use facility, originally built during World War II and now owned by The Nature Conservancy.
 It has one runway (6/24) measuring 5000 × 150 ft.
 When built, the airport was called Palmyra Atoll Airfield, and later Palmyra Island Naval Air Station as it was a former Naval airfield on the Palmyra Atoll in the Line Islands of the Central Pacific Area.
-The name for the airport comes from Henry Ernest Cooper Sr. (1857–1929) who owned Palmyra from 1911 to 1922.
+The name for the airport comes from Henry Ernest Cooper Sr. (1857–1929), who owned Palmyra from 1911 to 1922.

 Preliminary surveys were made by the U.S. Navy in 1938 for an airfield at this location.
 The first Navy group to begin construction sailed from Honolulu on November 14, 1939.
 The runway was made from crushed coral and expanded during World War II.
-During World War II, the U.S. Naval Construction Battalion dredged a channel so that ships could enter the protected lagoons, and bulldozed coral rubble into a long, unpaved landing strip for refueling transpacific supply planes at the airbase.
-On January 16, 1942, six Boeing B-17 Flying Fortress bombers from Hawaii were stationed at the airbase, Commanded by Lt.
+During World War II, the U.S. Naval Construction Battalion dredged a channel so that ships could enter the protected lagoons and bulldozed coral rubble into a long, unpaved landing strip for refueling transpacific supply planes at the airbase.
+On January 16, 1942, six Boeing B-17 Flying Fortress bombers from Hawaii were stationed at the airbase, commanded by Lt.
 Col. Walter C. Sweeney Jr. as part of Hawaiian Air Force's Task Group 8.
 Marine Corps VMF-211 pilots also used the airfield.
-During World War II, two other runways were built and used, one on Meng island and one on Sand Island.
-Both of these runways are now overgrown with plants and returning to jungle.
+During World War II, two other runways were built and used, one on Meng Island and another on Sand Island.
+These runways are now overgrown with plants and returning to the jungle.
 The U.S. Air Force maintained the main airfield until 1961.

-The airstrip still exists today but can only be used after prior permission has been obtained or in case of emergency.
+The airstrip still exists today but can be used only after prior permission has been obtained or in an emergency.